msu-eele-465/final-project-Goobster24/docs/planning/proposal.md

 **The project objective is**

 Create a smart watch which is capable of providing a suite of relevant data to the user.
-Not only will they get their current time, but they'll be able to see the current temperature, humidity, and barometric data at their current location, as well as be able to get the daily and weekly forecast.
+Not only will they get their current time, but they'll be able to see the current temperature and humidity data at their current location, as well as be able to get the daily and weekly forecast.
 I can't promise it will be a necessarily ergonomic fit, but that is for other engineering disciplines.

 **The new hardware or software modules are:**
 1. AdaFruit OLED 128x64 display - OLED display with 3 input buttons and a reset, displays information provided to and formatted by I2C
 2. Adafruit PA1010D - GPS module which can provide the user's location and altitude over I2C
-3. Adafruit BME 688 temperature/humidity module - Provides temperature, mudifity, and barometric data over I2C
+3. Adafruit AHT20  temperature/humidity module - Provides temperature, and humidity over I2C
 4. ESP32 - Microcontroller with onboard wifi and bluetooth capabilities.
 In this specific case, I will program it to act as a wifi receiver to get climate forecast data via an API, which it will provide to the MSP430.